bazucas/4TuneNet6MVCForumChallenge/README.md

 ```bash
 dotnet run --launch-profile Prod
 ```
-You should see in the terminal the migrations being executed, creating a new database, and persisting the mock data in the seed json files.
+You should see in the terminal the migrations being executed, creating a new database, and persisting the mock data from the seed json files.

 ## Usage